-One week before the pro baseball season ended, Florida Marlins pitcher Leo Nunez made a stunning admission: For the past 10 years, he lied about both his age and his name.
+One week before pro baseball's regular season ended, Florida Marlins pitcher Leo Nunez made a stunning admission: For the past 10 years, he lied about both his age and his name.
 As the subterfuge finally came apart, Nunez left for his native Dominican Republic.
 Details about why he assumed someone else's identity are only now coming out.

 "His real name is Juan Carlos Oviedo," Miami Herald reporter Frances Robles tells NPR's Lynn Neary.
 "And when he was 17, he assumed a friend's identity, who was 16 — because the teams pay so much more money for 16-year-olds."